Understanding your hospital birth options

 As a private patient in a public hospital.
 In this scenario, we recommend having Restricted Obstetrics cover in your policy.

 As a public patient in a public hospital.
-In this scenario, you may not need a cover that has obstetrics coverage.
+In this scenario, you do not need cover that includes pregnancy and birth services as this is funded by Medicare.

-One of the main things to remember is that if you're planning to have a baby, and you'd like to use your health insurance to give birth as a private patient, your cover must Include obstetrics.
-There is a 12-month waiting period before Medibank pay benefits for obstetrics, so you’ll need to have had cover in place for at least 12 months before the baby is born.
+One of the main things to remember is that if you're planning to have a baby, and you'd like to use your health insurance to give birth as a private patient, your cover must Include pregnancy and birth services.
+There is a 12-month waiting period before Medibank pay benefits for pregnancy and birth services, so you’ll need to have had cover in place for at least 12 months before the baby is born.
 Babies can come early, so it’s important to take this into account when planning your family.

 Making your decision